Micka33/vagrant-sickrage/README.md

 #vagrant-sickrage

-A vagrant machine that contains Sickrage, configured with rtorrent.
+A vagrant machine that contains Sickrage, configured with [rtorrent][1].

-**Currently only contains sickrage, rtorrent comming soon.**

 ##How to get it